Venafi/terraform-provider-venafi/examples/citrix_adc/README.md

 4. Set up your Citrix Terraform config file.
 5. Apply your setup.

->**NOTE** These steps reflect a suggested Terraform file structure and apply only to this example.
-Of course, you might be able to use the same configuration, depending on your environment and your personal preferences.
+>**NOTE** These steps reflect an example Terraform file structure and apply only to this example.
+Of course, you might be able to use the same configuration, depending on your preferences.

 ## Prerequisites